kazvee/LightBnB/README.md

 ### Just Browsing For Now?

 No need to login to have a look around!
 Use our speedy **Search** feature to get inspiration for your next retreat!
-You can narrow down your options with our optional filters: *City*, *Minimum Price per Night*, *Maximum Price per Night*, and *Minimum Rating*.
+To narrow down your results, use our optional filters: *City*, *Minimum Price per Night*, *Maximum Price per Night*, and *Minimum Rating*.
 Once you've found the ideal local host on **your** localhost, make sure to **Register** or **Login** to book your reservation!

 ## Stretch / Extra Features